gjuchault/typescript-service-starter/README.md

 You can find an example of a working fullstack telemetry in `docker-compose.yaml`, where this service directly pushes to prometheus and jaeger without the use of a collector.

-### Production build and Docker

-This template is not compiled and should be run with Node --strip-types option.
-This means you can _not_ leverage node_modules and file system at runtime: reading static files from node_modules, hooking `require`, etc. ill not be possible.
-This implies to be mindful on libraries (that would read static files from there older), or automatic instrumentation (that hook `require`).
-Yet it comes with super small Docker images hat are fast to deploy.

 ### Layers & folder structure

 ```